Alex-nike/Luxembourg-job-accecisiblity/docs/problem_definition.md

 * Spatial units are ranked by employment density
 * The highest-density areas are identified
 * The top three employment density clusters are selected
-* Adjacent high-density units are aggregated to form continuous business district zones
+* These density cluster are assigned quarters i.e. Kirchberg.

 This ensures a data-driven and reproducible identification of major employment centers.